JEschete/RA_Backlog_Timer/README.md

 - The dialog should auto-scale on Windows 10/11
 - If text appears too small, try running from a terminal with DPI awareness enabled

+### Missing RA_Master times

+- Not all games have enough player data for median times
+- Newer or less popular games may not have mastery statistics yet
+- The tool will still show HLTB times as a fallback

+### Wrong HLTB match

+- Delete `hltb_progress.json` and re-run to get fresh matches
+- Check the Comments column for match quality indicators
+- Some games (especially romhacks, subsets, or regional variants) may not exist on HLTB

 ## Contributing